Deep ALMA redshift search of a z~12 GLASS-JWST galaxy candidate

-To assess the reliability of this tentative detection, we first check the emission across the three independent executions covering this frequency range (Tuning 3 from Table~\ref{tab:alma_observations}).
+To assess the reliability of this detection, we first check the emission across the three independent executions covering this frequency range (Tuning 3 from Table~\ref{tab:alma_observations}).
 Marginal emission is seen in the three different observations (Figure \ref{fig:tentativeline}), disfavoring a false-positive associated with a single noise spike.
-Second, we perform a blind search for similar features ($\delta v\approx400\,\rm km\,s^{^-1}$ and $\sim5\sigma$ significance) across the central $10''\times10''$ area finding only one extra detection across the whole $\sim30\,$GHz (no negative peaks are found within this area at this significance).
-The probability of finding a noise peak at the signal-to-noise ratio of our tentative line and at 0\farcs5 from our target is thus estimated to be less than $5\%$.
-This tentative emission lies, however, in the middle of an atmospheric absorption feature, which could boost the noise at the frequency of the observed line.
-Nevertheless, the atmospheric transmission is still very high (close to $\sim 90$~per cent as shown in the bottom panel of Figure \ref{fig:tentativeline}) and, thus, its impact is expected to be small.
+Instead, the fact that the emission feature is seen across all three tunings further improves the probability of this being a true line detection.
+We note that this emission lies in the middle of an atmospheric absorption feature, which could boost the noise at the frequency of the observed line.
+Nevertheless, the atmospheric transmission is still very high (close to $\sim 90$~per cent as shown in the bottom panel of Figure \ref{fig:tentativeline}) and its effect is thus expected to be small.